pepsipu/blog-bikeshed/_posts/2021-10-9-a-serious-critique-of-ncl.md

 Corporations can offer a whole lot more to CTF than independent teams can as they have financial backing that many cannot match.
 This isn’t limited to prizes; the infrastructure can be a whole lot faster and better designed.
 They have the funds to communicate with top CTF teams to ask them to write challenges or oversee the event, or just get the word out about the CTF.

 Cyber Skyline checks a lot of these boxes!
 I don't think its fair to assume NCL is a cash grab because they have registration fees or don't offer prizes.
-Rather, the NCL not offering prizes and having registration fees is symbolic for their detatchment from normal CTF customs.
+Rather, the NCL not offering prizes and having registration fees is symbolic for their detachment from normal CTF customs.

 Companies getting into CTF is undoubtedly a good thing as it allows CTF to become more accessible to new groups of people.
 Though, looking at NCL, the question becomes: